ValdoMpinga/booking-app/notes.md

 } //this is like a do-while writtin in for loop lmao

 a while equivalent would be for { //code } or for true{ //code }

+* Package level variables

+In Go, we can declare variables that are accessible through files whitin a package to make the code cleaner.
+- They are defined at the top outside all functions
+- They can only be declared using the var keyword

+PS: the best practice is to define a var locally as possible!!!